yugabyte/ybm-cli/docs/ybm_backup_create.md

 ## ybm backup create

-Create backup for a cluster in YugabyteDB Managed
+Create backup for a cluster in YugabyteDB Aeon

 ### Synopsis

-Create backup for a cluster in YugabyteDB Managed
+Create backup for a cluster in YugabyteDB Aeon

 ```
 ybm backup create [flags]